What Is the Dark Web? What Happens There?

 Once your personal information is stolen and leaked through data breaches, it becomes scattered across the web, becoming impossible to delete that information from the internet.
 However, you can get alerts when unauthorized activity surfaces on your credit report, or whenever your details appear on Dark Web sites, data brokers’ lists, or even in public records.

-Can My Personal Information Be Sold on the Dark Web?
+Can Someone Sell My Data On the Dark Web?

 It’s not wrong to assume that your personal information is on the Dark Web.
 If your personal details can be found on web search engines, then they’re most likely available on the Dark Web, too.